Sajid78612/overwatch-queue/README.md

 Simple script to notify when an Overwatch game is found when in queue.

+Pre-requistes running the source code:

+1) Install tesseract.

+Note: The release files has tesseract files in binary, so no need to install if you are simply using that.

 How to Install and run:

 1) Go to release and download Zip file